 A Bit About Suzette Hosken

-Suzette Hosken is a seasoned Tai Chi and Qigong practitioner, instructor, and founder of Jade Lady Tai Chi and Qigong.
+Suzette Hosken is an experienced Tai Chi and Qigong practitioner, instructor, and founder of Jade Lady Tai Chi and Qigong.
 Her journey began in 1995 at the Celestial Tai Chi College and has been marked by deep dedication to the practice and teaching of these ancient arts.
 Suzette’s path reflects years of extensive training, recognition in competition, and a strong commitment to lifelong learning.

-Suzette has broadened her knowledge through a wide range of workshops and seminars with respected masters including Jesse Tsao, Deming Liu, Su Rule, Tara Brayshaw, Eng Chor Khor, Chin Min Lian, Raymond Lee, Lily Sun, Yan Gen Lai, Tang Lai Wei, and James Gao, as well as online study with Deng Ming-Dao.
-A highlight of her training was an intensive two-week program at Beijing Sport University, where she studied under Professor Yang Yu Bing.
+Suzette has broadened her knowledge through a wide range of workshops and seminars with respected masters including Jesse Tsao, James Gao, Deming Liu, Su Legato, Tara Brayshaw, Eng Chor Khor, Chin Min Lian, Raymond Lee, Lily Sun, Yan Gen Lai and Tang Lai Wei, as well as online study with Deng Ming-Dao.
+Among the highlights of her training are two intensive programs at Beijing Sport University, where she studied under Professor Yang Yu Bing in 2019 and Professor Wu Dong in 2025.

 Suzette has participated in numerous Wushu, Taiji, Qigong Australia (WTQA) Festivals, where she received multiple gold medals and was recognised as the Overall Women’s Taijiquan Champion in 2013.